samisalkosuo/sample.daytrader7/README.md

 To see the pipeline in action:

-- Update application:
+- Update application in develop-branch:
   - open [daytrader-ee7-web/src/main/webapp/contentHome.html](daytrader-ee7-web/src/main/webapp/contentHome.html)
   - Change/update the HTML code.
   - Update version in [VERSION](VERSION).
-- Commit, push and let DevOps pipeline do the deployment.
+- Merge develop to test/master, commit, push and let DevOps pipeline do the deployment.
 - Go to application and see the change you made.

 ## Helm chart

 A sample Helm chart to deploy this application is in helm-directory.

+## Branches

+The branches of this repository are used in [DevOps pipeline demonstration](https://github.com/samisalkosuo/icp-cam-devops-demo).

+- develop - Development work.
+No automatic build.
+- build - No automatic build/deployment except automatic build of [kazhar/daytrader:build](https://hub.docker.com/r/kazhar/daytrader/) Docker image.
+- test - Test environment using automatic build & deployment to AWS.
+- master - Production build.
+Automatic build & deployment to on-premise IBM Cloud Private.

+The idea is that all work is done using develop-branch and when application is ready for testing, develop is merged to test-branch and application is tested running in AWS.
+When application is ready for production, test or develop branch is merged to master and automatic deployment deploys the application on IBM Cloud Private.

 ## Jmeter